sumagaddipati/Gesture-Based-Finger-Counting/README.md

-#Gesture-Based Finger Counting Using OpenCV & MediaPipe
+**Gesture-Based Finger Counting Using OpenCV & MediaPipe**

 Count the number of fingers raised in real time using hand gestures!
 This project leverages OpenCV and MediaPipe Hands to detect and count fingers accurately.

-🚀 Features
+**Features**

-✅ Real-time hand tracking using MediaPipe✅ Detects and counts the number of raised fingers✅ Works smoothly with webcams✅ Simple and efficient algorithm
+✅ Real-time hand tracking using MediaPipe

+✅ Detects and counts the number of raised fingers

-🛠 Tech Stack
+✅ Works smoothly with webcams

+✅ Simple and efficient algorithm

+**Tech Stack**

 Python 🐍